ilya40umov/KotLink/engineering-guide.md

 ### TODOs

-* (Tech Debt) write tests for service layer
+* finish writing tests for AliasService
-* add validation logic to namespace/alias service (e.g. default namespace should always be present)
+* refine how security is configured
 * package the backend as a docker image and write deployment instructions
 * add instructions on security (oauth and extension secrets)